-A Univariate Linear Model (ULM) was used to test the TF activity per cell using decoupleR v2.8 (88) and the TF-gene interaction reference from CollecTRI (89) as described in the Supplemental Methods.
-A t-test with Benjamini-Hochberg correction was then used to evaluate significant differences in mean TF-activity per cluster between cells from the two groups.
+TF activity score.
+A univariate linear model (ULM) was used to test the TF activity per cell using decoupleR, version 2.8 (90), and the TF-gene interaction reference from CollecTRI (91) as described in the Supplemental Methods.
+A t test with Benjamini-Hochberg correction was then used to evaluate significant differences in mean TF activity per cluster between cells from the 2 groups.
 A Benjamini-Hochberg correction was applied to calculate the FDR for all tested TF and AM/DC clusters.
-TF displaying FDR < 0.01 and absolute difference of normalized TF-score > 0.2 were considered significant.
+TF displaying FDR < 0.01 and absolute difference of normalized TF score > 0.2 were considered significant.

-Statistics

-Comparison of the clinical features or cell population proportions and ratios between the LTBI and resister were done using unpaired two-sided t-test or Wilcoxon tests with Bonferroni multiple test correction as indicated in the main text or figure legends.
-We used box plots to present the population proportions by group, where the band in the box plot indicates the median, the box indicates the first and third quartiles and the whiskers indicate $\pm 1.5 \times$ interquartile range.
+Statistics.
+Comparison of the clinical features or cell population proportions and ratios between the LTBI and resister were done using unpaired 2-tailed t test or Wilcoxon's tests with Bonferroni's multiple test correction as indicated in the main text or figure legends.
+We used box plots to present the population proportions by group, where the band in the box plot indicates the median, the box indicates the first and third quartiles, and the whiskers indicate $\pm 1.5 \times$ interquartile range.

-Study approval

-Research was performed in accordance with the Declaration of Helsinki and all participants provided written informed consent for the study procedures, which was approved by the Stellenbosch University (SU) Health Research Ethics Committee (N16/03/033), the SU Research Ethics for Biological and Environmental Safety Committee (BES-2023-19406) and the Research Institute of the McGill University Health Centre (MP-CUSM-15-406).
+Study approval.
+Research was performed in accordance with the Declaration of Helsinki, and all participants provided written informed consent for the study procedures, which were approved by the SU Health Research Ethics Committee (N16/03/033), the SU Research Ethics for Biological and Environmental Safety Committee (BES-2023-19406), and the Research Institute of the McGill University Health Centre (MP-CUSM-15-406).

-Data availability

-The scRNA-seq fastQ files and CellRanger feature-barcode matrices from the 6 resisters and 7 LTBI participants are deposited to the Gene Expression Omnibus (GEO) and will be available at the time of publication (GSE273373).
+Data availability.
+The scRNA-Seq fastQ files and CellRanger feature-barcode matrices from the 6 resisters and 7 LTBI participants are deposited in the NCBI's Gene Expression Omnibus database (GEO GSE273373).
 No original code is reported.
-Supporting data values are available with this manuscript.
+Values for all data points in graphs are reported in the Supporting Data Values file.